CebolaLab/scRNA/README.md

 - Run PCA on each object in the list
 - Integrate datasets, and proceed with joint analysis

+## 9. Pseudobulk RNA counts

+## 10. Generate bigwigs and visualise data

+Here, we will generate bigwig files for each cell type.
+This will use `sinto` to subset bam files for each donor according to the cell type ID.
+Then, corresponding bam files will be merged and bigwigs generated using `deeptools` and `macs2`.

 # References and resources

 - [Leucken and Theis (2019)](https://www.embopress.org/doi/full/10.15252/msb.20188746): A 2019 effort to compile current best practises in scRNA-seq.
 This paper is very useful for "newbies" and gives an excellent overview of the essential steps of scRNA-seq analysis (note that some specific tools mentioned are superceeded by more recent published tools).